OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ## Testing Random Number Generation (MSTG-CRYPTO-6)

+### Overview

 This test case focuses on random values used by application.
 The following checks should be performed:

 - identify all instances where random values are used
 - verify if random number generators are not considered as being cryptographically secure
 - verify how random number generators are used
-- verify randomness of the generated random values
+- verify randomness of the generated random values (optional)

 ### Static Analysis

 Identify all the instances of random number generators and look for either custom or well-known insecure classes.
 For instance, `java.util.Random` produces an identical sequence of numbers for each given seed value; consequently, the sequence of numbers is predictable.
 Instead a well-vetted algorithm should be chosen that is currently considered to be strong by experts in the field, and a well-tested implementations with adequate length seeds should be used.

+If the app is using `SecureRandom`:

-Identify all instances of `SecureRandom` that are not created using the default constructor.
+- Identify all instances of `SecureRandom` that are not created using the default constructor.
 Specifying the seed value may reduce randomness.
-Prefer the [no-argument constructor of `SecureRandom`](https://www.securecoding.cert.org/confluence/display/java/MSC02-J.+Generate+strong+random+numbers "Generation of Strong Random Numbers") that uses the system-specified seed value to generate a 128-byte-long random number.
+- Check if it uses the [no-argument constructor of `SecureRandom`](https://www.securecoding.cert.org/confluence/display/java/MSC02-J.+Generate+strong+random+numbers "Generation of Strong Random Numbers") that uses the system-specified seed value to generate a 128-byte-long random number.

-If you want to test for randomness, you can try to capture a large set of numbers and check with the Burp's [sequencer](https://portswigger.net/burp/documentation/desktop/tools/sequencer "Burp\'s Sequencer") to see how good the quality of the randomness is.
+Note (optional): If you want to test for randomness, you can try to capture a large set of numbers and check with the Burp's [sequencer](https://portswigger.net/burp/documentation/desktop/tools/sequencer "Burp\'s Sequencer") to see how good the quality of the randomness is.

 ### Dynamic Analysis

-You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on the mentioned classes and methods to determine input / output values being used.
+You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on the mentioned classes and methods to determine input/output values being used.

 ## References